-Send Relief’s immediate response so far is focusing on providing meals and water as long as these needs persist.
+Send Relief’s immediate response has been a focus on providing meals and water as long as these needs persist.
 Each site can produce up to 2,000 meals a day, and local Puerto Rican Southern Baptist volunteers have been driving the response.

 Responding to hardest hit areas

 Before Fiona made landfall, Send Relief leadership pre-staged equipment and resources to enhance their ability to respond, and on Tuesday morning (Sept.
 20) they began delivering food, water and other emergency supplies to the six churches, which are located in the hardest hit areas.